hacknug/Neon-Neue/README.md

 ## To-do
 Here's what I'd like to add to the font right now.
-If you happen to have any suggestion or anything, feel free to open an issue to discuss it.
+If you happen to have any suggestions or feedback, feel free to open an issue to discuss it.

 ### Alpha
 - [x] Uppercase characters